Get E-Book

 backlog: 1024

-});The backlog value asks the OS to set a limit for pending connections.
+The backlog value asks the OS to set a limit for pending connections.
 Node passes it into the listen path.
 The OS applies its own caps and internal queue rules.
 On Linux, settings such as somaxconn and tcp_max_syn_backlog can bound the result.
 Node's default backlog is 511 when you omit it.

-client SYN
+client sends SYN

 -> handshake completes

--> libuv accept
+-> libuv accepts

--> Node connection eventThe SYN backlog holds half-open connection attempts.
+Common TCP stacks have two queue areas involved here.
+The SYN backlog tracks connection attempts that are still in the handshake path.
 A SYN arrived.
-The server stack replied with SYN-ACK.
-The final ACK from the client has not completed the handshake path yet, or the kernel is still tracking the partially established attempt.
-The exact representation varies by OS, especially with SYN cookies and flood protection, but the role is the same: track handshake progress before a completed connection exists.
+The server replied with SYN-ACK.
+The final ACK may not have completed the path yet, or the kernel is still tracking the partially established attempt.
+The exact representation varies by OS, especially with SYN cookies and flood protection.

 Backlog also interacts with CPU scheduling.
 If JavaScript blocks the event loop during a burst, libuv cannot run the accept path.
 Completed connections can sit in the accept queue.
 The kernel may complete handshakes while Node is busy.
 When the event loop returns, Node accepts what remains.
 Some clients may already have timed out.